 What Is the State Tree of South Carolina?
-How Was It Decided?
+History, Symbols, & FAQ

 Few state symbols bear as much meaning as the palmetto tree, which was chosen as South Carolina’s state tree in 1939.
 The tree has been an essential element of the state’s seal since the American Revolution, and many individuals can quickly identify South Carolina by its Palmetto State nickname.